mrybok/DConv/README.md

 # :mountain: Depth-aware Convolution for PyTorch
-An implementation depth-aware convolution in PyTorch from: [Depth-aware CNN for RGB-D Segmentation](https://arxiv.org/pdf/1803.06791.pdf).
+An implementation of depth-aware convolution in PyTorch from: [Depth-aware CNN for RGB-D Segmentation](https://arxiv.org/pdf/1803.06791.pdf).
 The convolution is entirely implemented with PyTorch components, it was not written as a C extension, so it's not the fastest.

 ### Useful sources on convolutions: